Point Loma, San Diego: Neighborhoods

 Roseville, named for San Diego pioneer Louis Rose, encompasses the oldest settled part of the peninsula.
 Roseville was originally a separate town but later was absorbed into San Diego.
 Many Portuguese fishermen and fishing boat owners settled there more than 100 years ago.
 Some people refer to the area as "Tunaville" because of its association with the tuna-fishing fleet.
 The hilly area above Roseville is known as Fleetridge, named for its developer David Fleet, a son of Reuben H. Fleet.

 The bayside hills between Rosecrans Street and Chatsworth Boulevard north of Nimitz Boulevard are known as Loma Portal.
 A distinctive feature of this neighborhood is the location of street lights in the middle of several street intersections instead of on the sidewalk.
-Loma Portal lies directly in the takeoff pattern for planes from Lindbergh Field, making it the home of the "Point Loma Pause" where all conversation ceases temporarily due to airplane noise.
-The east-west streets in Roseville and Loma Portal are known as the "alphabetical author streets".
+Loma Portal lies directly in the takeoff pattern for planes from San Diego International Airport, making it the home of the "Point Loma Pause" where all conversation ceases temporarily due to airplane noise.
+The east–west streets in Roseville and Loma Portal are known as the "alphabetical author streets".
 The streets are named for authors in alphabetical order from Addison to Zola, with a second partial cycle from Alcott to Lytton.

 The northwest corner of the peninsula, where the San Diego River flows into the ocean, is a separate community known as Ocean Beach.
 The southern one-third of the Point Loma Peninsula is entirely federal land, including Naval Base Point Loma, Fort Rosecrans National Cemetery, and Cabrillo National Monument.